mindspore-ai/docs/install/mindspore_ascend_install_docker_en.md

     of which,

     - `{arch}` denotes the system architecture.
 For example, the Linux system you are using is x86 architecture 64-bit, {arch} should be x86.
 If the system is ARM architecture 64-bit, then it should be arm.
-    - `{tag}` corresponds to the version number of Atlas Data Center Solution, which can also be obtained by copying the download command on the MindSpore image download page.
+    - `{tag}` corresponds to the version number of Atlas Data Center Solution, which can be automatically obtained on the MindSpore image download page.